brefphp/bref/docs/README.md

 - **Jobs, Cron**

-    Jobs, cron tasks and batch processes are very good candidates for FaaS, especially thanks to the scaling model of AWS Lambda.
+    Jobs, cron tasks and batch processes are very good candidates for FaaS.
+The scaling model of AWS Lambda can lead to very high throughput in queue processing, and the pay-per-use billing model can sometimes result in drastic costs reduction.

     The main limitation at the moment is the lack of documentation on this topic, as well as the lack of native integration with existing queue libraries like Laravel Queues.
-While Bref is used to run jobs and batch processes on Lambda in production, you may have to figure some details by yourself.

 - **API**

-    APIs run great on AWS Lambda.
+    APIs run well on AWS Lambda thanks to the API Gateway integration.

-    Performances are now on par with what you could expect on traditional VPS, with the exception of cold starts which can occasionally add a few hundreds of ms to some requests.
+    Performances are now similar to what you could expect on traditional VPS, with the exception of cold starts that can occasionally add a few hundreds of ms to some requests.
 While cold starts can be mitigated, those can be a deal breaker with real time APIs where response time is critical.

 - **API with MySQL/PostgreSQL**

-    MySQL, PostgreSQL or Aurora imply using [AWS RDS](https://aws.amazon.com/rds/).
-To access RDS, a Lambda must be inside a VPC.
-This adds a bit of complexity to `template.yaml` and unfortunately this is not documented in Bref at the moment (resources can be found online).
+    MySQL, PostgreSQL or Aurora imply using [AWS RDS](https://aws.amazon.com/rds/), which means using a VPC.
+This adds a bit of configuration complexity and this is not documented in Bref at the moment (resources can be found online).

-    More importantly, using a VPC means cold starts get much worse: up to 5 seconds.
-While for some scenarios this can be acceptable, for most APIs this is a deal breaker.
+    More importantly, using a VPC means cold starts get much worse: around 5 seconds.
+While this can be acceptable for some scenarios, for most APIs this is a deal breaker.
 AWS is planning on removing VPC in 2019, which will very probably change the game here.

 - **Website**

     Websites can run fine on AWS Lambda, but they currently require a bit more effort.
-Here are a few things to deal with: deploying and hosting assets separately on AWS S3, setting up CloudFront to serve assets and provide the HTTP->HTTPS redirection, store sessions in database or Redis.
+Here are a few things to deal with: deploying and hosting assets separately on AWS S3, setting up CloudFront to serve assets and provide the HTTP->HTTPS redirection, and store sessions in database or Redis.

+    Until Bref provides documentation and tools, the "Simplicity" note is "orange".

 - **Website with MySQL/PostgreSQL**